 Using Audit Events

 Now that you’re capturing audit events, it’s easy to use them to view activities in your portal.
-Navigate to the Control Panel and you’ll find a new entry in the Configuration section called Audit Reports (see the figure below).
+Navigate to the control panel and you’ll find a new entry in the Portal section labeled Audit Reports (see figure 17.1).

-Clicking on Audit Reports shows you a list of the events Liferay has already captured (see the figure beblow), along with an interface for searching for events.
-You can browse the list but you’ll likely need to use the search to find what you’re looking for.
+Clicking the entry shows you a list of the events Liferay has already captured (see figure 17.2), along with an interface for searching for events.
+You can browse the list if you want, but it’s likely you’ll need to use the search to find what you’re looking for.

-The figure above shows that Joe Bloggs logged in and performed some actions on the site.
-To view details about any of these events, all you need to do is click on an entry.
-You’ll then see something like the figure below.
+Figure 17.2 shows Stephen Professor logged in and did some things on the site.
+To see the detail of any of these events, all you need to do is click one to see more information.
+You’ll then see something like figure 17.3.

 As you can see, depending on how many users you have in your portal, this list can get populated very quickly.
 For this reason, it’s a good idea to keep the